Are you thinking about getting a web site built for your business?

 Step 9 – Define What Kind Of Content You Will Publish

 (What type of content will you publish on your website?)

-Step 10 – Assigning Roles And Responsibilities
+Step 10 – Assigning Responsibilities

-Ask yourself the following questions:
+When completing this step, ask yourself the following questions:

 - Who will decide what content gets written/published on your site?